ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 ![Agent-Prompt_Tool](<../img/Agent-Prompt_Tool.png>)

-#### Agent tool
+#### Agent toolkit

-The **Agent** tool provides a meta-level functionality by allowing your Agent to incorporate other pre-configured agents within your ELITEA project.
+The **Agent** toolkit provides a meta-level functionality by allowing your Agent to incorporate other pre-configured agents within your ELITEA project.
 This recursive capability enriches the Agent's functionality, enabling complex, layered interactions and processes.

-**To configure Agent tool**:
+**To configure Agent toolkit**:

 1. Click the **+ icon** under **Tools** section.
 2. Select the **Prompt** tool from the dropdown list.
 3. The **New Agent tool** configuration section is opened.
-      * **Name**: Provide informative name for the agent (tool).
+      * **Name**: Provide informative name for the agent (toolkit).
-      * **Description**: provide informative description for the agent (tool).
+      * **Description**: provide informative description for the agent (toolkit).
-      * **Agent**: Select the agent from the dropdown list that you want to use as a tool for the agent. **Note**: If you select the agent for the first time, the name and description of the selected agent will be pulled and displayed as the name/description for the tool.
+      * **Agent**: Select the agent from the dropdown list that you want to use as a toolkit for the agent. **Note**: If you select the agent for the first time, the name and description of the selected agent will be pulled and displayed as the name/description for the toolkit.
 Later you can modify them if needed.
       * **Version**: Select the available version of the selected agent from the dropdown list.
 4. Click the **arrow** icon next to the **New Agent tool** to complete the setup and move back to the main menu of Agent configuration.

 ![Agent-Agent_Tool](<../img/Agent-Agent_Tool.png>)

-#### Browser tool
+#### Browser toolkit

-The **Browser** tool significantly enhances the capabilities of your Agent by integrating robust search engine functionalities directly into its operations.
-This tool enables the Agent to access and search the web, thereby enriching the LLM with a vast array of information available online.
+The **Browser** toolkit significantly enhances the capabilities of your Agent by integrating robust search engine functionalities directly into its operations.
+This toolkit enables the Agent to access and search the web, thereby enriching the LLM with a vast array of information available online.
 This integration allows for a more informed and responsive Agent, capable of leveraging up-to-date web data in its tasks.

-**To configure Browser tool**:
+**To configure Browser toolkit**:

 1. Click the **+ icon** under **Tools** section.
 2. From the dropdown list, select the **Browser** tool to open the configuration settings.
 3. The **New Browser tool** configuration section is opened.
-      * **Name**: Assign a descriptive name to the browser tool for easy identification within Agent's instructions.
+      * **Name**: Assign a descriptive name to the browser toolkit for easy identification within Agent's instructions.
-      * **Description**: Provide a brief description of the browser tool's purpose and how it integrates with your workflow.
+      * **Description**: Provide a brief description of the browser toolkit's purpose and how it integrates with your workflow.
       * **API key**: Input the API key for the CSE that you have configured for the selected search engine.
       * **CSE ID**: Input the Custom Search Engine ID configured for your selected search engine.
       * **Tools**: Choose which search engines to integrate by selecting from the available options: